Sknow1112/PMB/README.md

 # Persistent Memory Bot
 ## V.1.0 Is available here. v.1.1 Is coming soon!
 Still in development.
+Realease date May 1
 A chatbot that can remember all previous conversations.
 ### v1.0 changelog:
 Useful for any application that requires an locally running chatbot.
 (No LM Studio needed!) functions